 Commit after BAPI execution.
 By doing this, when this base view is

 after running the BAPI of this base view.

 If running the BAPI of the base view does not modify the data, do not select this check box.
 That way, every time this base view is queried, Virtual DataPort will execute one BAPI instead of two, thus putting less overhead over SAP.

 After clicking Ok, the Tool will display the schema of the result of the BAPI invocation.
 You can change the name of the new view and its fields and after that, click Save () to create the view.

-If you want to change the “Commit after BAPI execution” option for a base view that has already been created, open the view, click Edit and then, Source refresh.
-The Tool will display the same dialog as when you create a new SAP base view.
+To change the “Commit after BAPI execution” option of a base view that has already been created, open the view, click Edit and then, Source refresh.
+Design Studio will display the same dialog as when you create a new SAP base view.